Home / Sport & Wellness / Allergy Test Extensive

 How does an allergy test work?

+To collect the sample, you must prick your finger using the enclosed disposable lancets and deposit a small quantity of blood into the provided blood collection tube.
 After collecting your blood sample and returning it to our laboratory, it will be analyzed for the amount of IgE antibodies produced against different allergens.
 An IgE antibody response to an allergen may indicate an allergy.

 Does this test control for cross-reactions?